YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <b>magic -T sky130A.tech sky130A_inv.mag & </b>
 <img src="./Images/157.png"/>

-## Inception of layout ̂A CMOS fabrication process
+## Inception of layout CMOS fabrication process
 ### Create Active regions

 1. Selecting a Substrate: We are taking a p-type Silicon substrate with a 100 orientation.